Loftus

 Loftus has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects that may impact this region.
-Notable projects include Grand Vermont, Eterna Sutherland, Sutherland Public School Hall Upgrade, and Heathcote Road Koala Protection Fencing.
-The following details the most relevant projects.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects likely to impact the area.
+Notable ones are Grand Vermont, Eterna Sutherland, Sutherland Public School Hall Upgrade, and Heathcote Road Koala Protection Fencing.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.